mdolab/pyoptsparse/README.md

 ## Optimizer Support
 pyOptSparse provides Python interfaces for a number of optimizers.
+ALPSO, CONMIN, IPOPT, NLPQLP, NSGA2, PSQP, ParOpt, SLSQP, and SNOPT are currently tested and supported.
+FSQP, AUGLAG, and NOMAD interfaces are also provided, but they are not tested nor supported.

-However, we do not provide the source code for SNOPT and NLPQLP, due to their restrictive license requirements.
+We do not provide the source code for SNOPT and NLPQLP, due to their restrictive license requirements.
 Please contact the authors of the respective codes if you wish to obtain them.
 Furthermore, ParOpt and IPOPT are available as a open source package but must be installed separately.
-Please see the documentation page of each optimizer for installation instructions.
+Please see the documentation page of each optimizer for purchase and installation instructions.

 ## Documentation
 Please see the [documentation](http://mdolab.engin.umich.edu/docs/packages/pyoptsparse/doc/index.html) for installation details and API documentation.